ashutoshmjain/gita/src/thought.md

 </div>

 It took a series of eighteen books to conclude the epic.
-On its wings, it took the 'text' to far ends of human reach.  `Bhagvad Gita`, a part of sixth book, is in the founding ideologies of Hinduism, Jainism, Buddhism, Sikhism and countless more - and is the first written source of `Karmyoga`.
+On its wings, it took the 'text' to far ends of human reach - along with the idea of a scribed narrative.  `Bhagvad Gita`, a part of sixth book, is in the founding ideologies of Hinduism, Jainism, Buddhism, Sikhism and countless more - and is the first written source of `Karmyoga` - the liberation from `Karma`.

 ---